Online Probabilistic Model Identification using Adaptive Recursive MCMC: ARMCMC ALGORITHM

 At each algorithm time interval, ARMCMC recursively estimates the posterior pdf by drawing samples.
 The number of samples drawn is constrained by the desired precision and reliability, and the real-time requirement.
 On the other hand, the maximum number of data points in each data pack ($N_s$) is limited by the frequency of model variation, and the minimum is confined by the shortest required time, such that the algorithm is real-time.

 We propose a variable jump distribution that enables both exploiting and exploring.
-This will necessitate the definition of the temporal forgetting factor as a model mismatch measure to reflect current underlying dynamics of the data.
+This will necessitate the definition of the TFF as a model mismatch measure to reflect current underlying dynamics of the data.
 We also prove that ARMCMC achieves the same precision and reliability with fewer samples compared to the traditional MCMC.
 Algorithm 1 summarizes ARMCMC. -.1in

 -2in